 How to Create a WordPress Document Library

-A WordPress document library is presents your documents in an easy-to-find format.
+A WordPress document library presents your documents in an easy-to-find format.
 You can use a document library as a file manager to keep things organised, share resources within your organisation, create a knowledge hub or a publications database.
-Your document library might be public, or private and available to specific people only.
+Your document library might be public, or you can keep it private and available to specific people only.

 It’s surprisingly hard to find a good document library WordPress plugin.
-There are lots of document management and file manager plugins for the WordPress admin, but very few to create a front end document library for users.
+There are lots of document management and file manager plugins for the WordPress admin, but very few can create a front end document library for users.
 The ones that do exist have poor ratings and a lot of negative feedback.
-Read on to discover why Posts Table Pro is perfect for your WordPress document library…

 Posts Table Pro – the perfect WordPress document library plugin

-The Posts Table Pro WordPress plugin instantly creates interactive WordPress tables.
-You can use it to display documents, PDF’s, publications or any other types of document in a searchable, sortable table with filters.
+The Posts Table Pro WordPress plugin instantly creates interactive WordPress tables displaying all your documents on one page.
+You can use it to list documents, PDFs, publications or any other type of document in a searchable, sortable table with filters.
 This makes it easy for people to find the documents they’re looking for and either read them online, or download a file.

 Before we start, I’ll show you an example of Posts Table Pro in use for a WordPress publications library.